 In reality, there is no one exact answer because every website looks different.
 The best way to find out what works best for you is to take a look at the Google AdSense Heat Map (which is Google telling you where to place ads…and they wouldn’t like because they have skin in the game too), test out ad placements on your particular site, and track their performance using Google AdSense Channels.
 This will tell you how ads perform very quickly for your particular situation.

 However, this article is not about the best place to put ads so that people will click on them.
 This article asks the question: In the future, will people click on AdSense Ads at all?

 I have thought about this for awhile.
-Obviously, if you base your much of your earnings on Internet Advertising, the future of Internet Advertising is of great importance.
+Obviously, if you base your much of your earnings on Internet Advertising based on high-paying AdSense keywords, the future of Internet Advertising is of great importance.

 Over time, since the advent of Internet Advertising began to take hold in the mid 90’s, many people learned to differentiate between the actual content of a page and the content that was advertising.
 Most of these people would simply ignore the ads and focus on the content.
 This behavioral pattern became known as ad blindness.